Exercises – Long Day#

 Answer

-\(J=\{ x \in \mathbb{R} \, | \, x \ge 5\}.\) This set can also be described as \(\mathbb{R}_{\ge 5}\).
+\(J=\{ x \in \mathbb{R} \, | \, x \ge 5\}.\) This set can also be denoted as \(\mathbb{R}_{\ge 5}\).

 Question c#

-We now consider the restriction of \(h\) to the interval \(J\) from Question b and delimit the co-domain of \(h\) to the set \(\mathbb{R}_{\ge 7}\) from Question a.
+We now consider the restriction of \(h\) to the interval \(J\) from Question b and delimit the co-domain of this function to the set \(\mathbb{R}_{\ge 7}\) from Question a.
 The resulting function is bijective and is denoted by \(h_1\).
 More directly, \(h_1\) is the function \(h_1: J \rightarrow \mathbb{R}_{\ge 7}\) that is given by \(h_1(x)=2x^2 -20x +57.\)

-Provide a functional expression for the inverse function \({h_1}^{-1}\)
+Provide a functional expression for the inverse function \({h_1}^{-1}\).

 Hint